-The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the second half of 2021.
-The table presents data for the past three years.
+The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the second half of 2023.
+The table reports data from the past three years.
 Data from prior periods can be found by clicking the "Archive" tab at the top of the page.